-Keywords: Anaemia, dog, Ehrlichiosis, Reticulocyte count, RBCs
+Keywords: Anaemia, Dog, Ehrlichiosis, Reticulocyte count, RBCs

 INTRODUCTION:

 Anaemia is a prevalent and complex clinical condition in veterinary medicine, particularly within the realm of canine health.
 It presents significant diagnostic and therapeutic challenges due to its multifaceted nature, requiring a thorough understanding of its pathophysiology, etiology, clinical manifestations, diagnostic strategies, and treatment modalities.
 Anaemia is broadly defined as a reduction in the number of circulating red blood cells (RBCs) or a decrease in haemoglobin concentration, which diminishes oxygenation capacity of blood [1].
 The condition is not monolithic; rather, it encompasses a range of underlying mechanisms that can significantly impact diagnostic and therapeutic approaches in veterinary practice.
 In veterinary diagnostics, anaemia is typically categorized based on its underlying pathophysiological mechanisms [2].
 These classifications are essential for accurate diagnosis and effective treatment planning.
 The primary types of anaemia are broadly categorized into regenerative and non-regenerative forms, each with distinct causes and implications.
 Regenerative anaemia is characterized by swift production of red blood cells in response to anaemia [3].
 Therefore, this process involves the release of immature red blood cells, known as reticulocytes, into the peripheral blood [1].
 The presence of reticulocytes indicates that the bone marrow is actively responding to the increased demand for RBCs.
 Regenerative anaemia is frequently associated with acute blood loss and hemolysis [3].
 In both the conditions, hemolytic anaemia, the increased destruction of RBCs stimulates the bone marrow to release reticulocytes, reflecting a regenerative response.
 The characterization of anaemia in dogs is a fundamental aspect of veterinary medicine, requiring a deep understanding of its diverse causes, clinical presentations, and management strategies [4].
 The complexity of anaemia necessitates a systematic and comprehensive approach to diagnosis and treatment [5].
 As advancements in veterinary medicine continue to evolve, ongoing research and improvements in diagnostic and therapeutic techniques will further enhance our ability to address this intricate condition effectively.
 Understanding and managing anaemia in dogs not only improves the prognosis and quality of life for affected patients but also contributes to the broader field of veterinary haematology.
 Future research endeavours will undoubtedly refine our diagnostic capabilities and therapeutic approaches, paving the way for more effective management of anaemia in canine practice.
 The characterization of anaemia in dogs is a fundamental aspect of veterinary medicine, requiring a deep understanding of its diverse causes, clinical presentations, and management strategies.
-The present study was carried out with the objective of characterization of anaemia in dogs affected with ehrlichia canis.
+The present study was carried out with the objective of characterization of anaemia in dogs affected with Ehrlichia canis.

 2. Materials and Methods:

-A total two hundred twelve (212) dogs were screened in the present investigation, which were presented to TVCC, DUVASU, Mathura between February, 2023 to March, 2024.
+A total of two hundred twelve (212) dogs were screened in the present investigation, which were presented to TVCC, DUVASU, Mathura between February, 2023 to March, 2024.
 For risk factor investigation for the study, age, sex, breed and season of the year were recorded at each time of sampling.
 The diagnosis of canine ehrlichiosis was done by finding the morula stage in monocytes as well as neutrophils in thin blood smear examination after staining with Giemsa stain.
 The samples were confirmed for the presence of the pathogen by PCR based molecular examination.
 The blood was collected from dogs under the ethical standards and guidelines of the Institutional Animal Ethics Committee (IAEC) and due permission was received from the ethical committee of the University via. voucher no. IAEC/23-2/5 dated 25-02-2023.

 2.1.
 Screening of dogs suspected for Ehrlichia